AdS/BCFT and Island for curvature-squared gravity: Island and Page curve

 where $z_s$ denotes the black hole singularity.
-Note that, when the bound (\ref{island:conditionlambda}) is violated, $z_{\max}$ can approach to the singularity $z_s$.
-Remarkably, the entanglement entropy (\ref{island:HEEtypeI}) and the time (\ref{island:timeI}) are both well-defined even for $z_{\max}=z_s$.
+Note also that, when the bound (\ref{island:conditionlambda}) is violated, $z_{\max}$ can approach to the singularity $z_s$.
+Remarkably, the extremal surface `area' (\ref{island:HEEtypeI}) and the time (\ref{island:timeI}) are both well-defined even for $z_{\max}=z_s$.
 Thus we safely have $z_h\le z_{\max}\le z_s$ in Fig. \ref{maxentropytime}.
 For simplicity, we set $z_h=1$ in all of the figures of this paper.

-Note that one time corresponds to two entropy in the red polyline of Fig.(\ref{entropytimestop}).
-For this case, we always select the smaller entropy.
-As a result, there is a first-order phase transition of entanglement entropy.
+For sufficiently negative $\lambda_{\text{GB}}$, one time corresponds to two extremal surface `area' .
+See the red polyline of Fig.(\ref{entropytimestop}).
+For this case, we always select the smaller `area' for the entropy.
+As a result, there is a zeroth-order phase transition of entanglement entropy.
+In other words, the time evolution of entanglement entropy is discontinuous.
 Take $d=4$ and $\lambda_{\text{GB}}=-7/36$ as an example.
 During $0< t < 0.082$, $\Delta S=S(t)-S(0)$ is positive and increases monotonically.
-At time $t\approx 0.082$, $\Delta S$ becomes negative and there is a first-order phase transition of entanglement entropy.
+At time $t\approx 0.082$, $\Delta S$ becomes negative and there is a zeroth-order phase transition of entanglement entropy.
 Then $\Delta S$ continues to increase monotonically until it stops at the maximum time $t_{\text{max}}\approx 0.311$.
 After the maximum time $t>t_{\text{max}}$, there is no well-defined extremal surface inside the horizon.
 As we will show in the next subsection, there is a well-defined extremal surface outside the horizon, which is related to the so-called island.
-We leave a careful study of this first-order phase transition of entanglement entropy to future works.
-See also \cite{Liu:2012eea} for other kinds of first-order phase transitions of entanglement entropy.
+We leave a careful study of this zeroth-order phase transition of entanglement entropy to future works.
+See also \cite{Liu:2012eea} for other kinds of zeroth-order phase transitions of entanglement entropy.

-To end this section, let us show the full time evolution of entanglement entropy in Fig.\ref{entropytypeI}, where $\Delta S=S(t)-S(0)$, $S$ denotes half of the total entropy of two-side black hole and $t=t_R=t_L$ is half of the total time $t_R+t_L$.
-As shown in Fig.\ref{entropytypeI}, the entanglement entropy (orange, blue and green lines) increases linearly with time at late times for the couplings obeying the bound (\ref{island:conditionlambda}).
-Interestingly, there is a first-order phase transition of entanglement entropy at early times for the critical case (green line).
-On the other hand, when the bound (\ref{island:conditionlambda}) is violated, the entanglement entropy (red line) stops evolution at a finite time.
-There is also a first-order phase transition of entanglement entropy at early times.